-

 From the album: Robert Dyck Building Design

-Custom home in Veteran, Alberta.
+Custom Home in Desert Blume, Alberta.
 Designed by Robert Dyck Building Design -

 -